andrew/ultimate-awesome/README.md

 - [awesome-list](https://github.com/00xbad/awesome-list) - A curated list of awesome tools, frameworks, utilities, and resources spanning across various categories including development, gaming, privacy, and AI. .
 - [awesome-ai-research-tools](https://github.com/0x11c11e/awesome-ai-research-tools) - A curated list of AI tools specifically designed to assist in research activities, including tools for literature reviews, citation management, data analysis, and more.
 This repository is intended for researchers, students, and professionals who want to leverage AI to enhance their research workflows.
 - [awesome-cxx-parsers](https://github.com/0x6675636b796f75676974687562/awesome-cxx-parsers) - An overview of C and C++ parsers available for Kotlin/JVM and Kotlin/MP.
-- [awesome-malware-benign-datasets](https://github.com/0xh3xa/awesome-malware-benign-datasets) - 🪲 A list of malware and benign datasets for malware research.
 - [awesome-drone](https://github.com/26remph/awesome-drone) - List of awesome , libraries, software and resources for drone create.
 - [awesome-poe](https://github.com/5k-mirrors/awesome-poe) - A collection of awesome Path of Exile resources.
 - [awesome-crypto](https://github.com/9cat/awesome-crypto) - All the resource related to crypto , bitcoin,  blockchains, DeFi projects.